patcalderon/milestone-project-one/README.md

 ### Acknowledgements

+The website default look is inspired by: https://aleesang.github.io/milestone-project-one/ I put my own twist to it using my own personal touch.

 The submit button function to set a max-width on smaller devices is used from: https://www.w3schools.com/css/css_rwd_mediaqueries.asp

 Code for when clicking submit for form was found on: https://www.w3schools.com/js/js_popup.asp